 And if that doesn’t tell you everything you need to know about Kinsta’s customer service, nothing else will!

-WP Engine wants to be a one stop shop for all your WordPress needs – from hosting to themes, it does it all.
-This is why WP Engine is growing so quickly; it’s investing and acquiring firms left right and centre in a bid to bolster its authority in the hosting niche.
+WP Engine wants to be a one-stop-shop for all your WordPress needs – from hosting to themes, it does it all.
+This is why WP Engine is growing so quickly; it’s investing and acquiring firms left to right in a bid to bolster its authority in the hosting niche.

 And these are premium WordPress themes too; they usually retail for anywhere from $60 to $129 a pop.
 But with WP Engine, you’re getting access to them for absolutely nothing.
 This is perhaps the biggest difference between Kinsta and WP Engine; Kinsta does not offer anything like this…